yargs/yargs/docs/browser.md

 </script>
 ```

-A fully example can be found in [example/yargs.html](/example/yargs.html), or
+A full example can be found in [example/yargs.html](/example/yargs.html), or
 on [jsfiddle](https://jsfiddle.net/bencoe/m9fv2oet/3/).

 ## Bundling